ges0909/about-programming/jhipster/README.md

 ### Containerization with docker

-Containerization is prepared only for _prod_ profiles.
+Containerization seems to be prepared for _prod_ profiles only.

 ```bash
 cd ../consolidator